isomerpages/csa-csro-licensing/_resources/FAQs.md

 <summary><h5>2.
 What is considered as providing licensable cybersecurity services to the Singapore market?</h5></summary>

 Singapore market refers to persons who engage or intend to engage in or advertise its businesses of providing licensable cybersecurity services in Singapore.
 Generally, this may include, without limitation, persons with customers located in Singapore, and persons that have corporate or business presence in Singapore.
-Service providers should consider their business plans and activities (including any future business or expansion plan) to determine if licence is required.
+Service providers should consider their business plans and activities (including any future business or expansion plan) to determine if a licence is required.

 </details>